Dashron/simplepocket/README.md

 The HttpResponseError contains important information about why your request failed.
 For more information about pocket errors, check out their [error page](https://getpocket.com/developer/docs/errors)

 ### Message
+A human readable error message.
+Useful to log this for debugging.

 `console.log(err.message);`

 ### Code
+A unique error code defined by pocket.
+Useful to log this for debugging.
 `console.log(err.code);`

 ### Status
+The HTTP status code of the error response.
+You might be able to gleam some information from this, but the error code will be much more specific.
 `console.log(err.status);`

 ### Headers

-`console.log(err.headers);`
+An object containing all the response headers `console.log(err.headers);`

 # TODO:
 Authentication